steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes
 #### Short Term
     Builder
-        Publish updates the user store but not the database.
+        IIS publish updates the user store but not the database which must be attached manually.
         Add a model list to control which models are added.

     Why is the Python refactoring so slow?